 Educator Funding

-The Kansas African Studies Center has substantial tuition stipends for interested educators to attend the seventh annual Summer African Language Institute (SALI) which will be conducted remotely this summer.
-Educators from K-12 schools, minority-serving institutions, and community college instructors are particularly encouraged to apply.
-The Institute runs annually from June to July with intensive language courses Monday through Thursday for four hours per day.
+The Kansas African Studies Center offers free tuition and stipends of $3000 for educators at K-12 schools, minority-serving institutions, and community colleges to attend the Virtual Summer African Language Institute (SALI).
+The KU Department of African and African-American Studies hosts SALI annually from June to July and offers an entire academic year of language instruction in an intensive, 8-week online synchronous course.
 Small class sizes allow for maximum individual attention from native speakers trained in language education in a fun and relaxed environment.
 Courses are taught through the Department of African and African-American Studies.

 Courses will be taught remotely: